We think globally

 We think big

 Our students and faculty work closely together providing solutions to global challenges in our research themes.
-At the college. you’ll be on the cutting edge as together we find ways to improve society in seven specialty areas: Advanced Structures and Materials, Alternative Energy, Biomedical Technology, Clean Water Access, Cyber Security, Nanoscience and Nanotechnology and Sensors and Instrumentation
+You’ll be on the cutting edge as together we find ways to improve society in seven focus areas: Advanced Structures and Materials, Alternative Energy, Biomedical Technology, Clean Water Access, Cyber Security, Nanoscience and Nanotechnology and Sensors and Instrumentation.

 We are a small beautiful place, with some really big thinkers

-We are the largest university within the nation’s smallest state; but with 13,000 undergraduates and 2,600 graduate students, the University of Rhode Island is small enough to be friendly, intimate, safe and student-centered.
-The University is perfectly located seven miles from Rhode Island’s coastal beaches, with more than 400 miles of beautiful coastline.
+We are the largest university within the nation’s smallest state; but with 13,500 undergraduates and 2,300 graduate students, the University of Rhode Island is small enough to be friendly, intimate, safe and student-centered.
+The University is perfectly located seven miles from Rhode Island’s coastal beaches.
 The campus is within easy driving distance from Providence, Boston and New York.
 Our picturesque rural setting is close enough to big-city culture to make anyone feel at home.

 We believe in real world experiences